 What is the Frontier Health and Medical Research Program?

-The Frontier Health and Medical Research Initiative enables researcher collaborations to explore bold and innovative ideas and/or make discoveries of great potential and global impact, through research relevant to any area of health and medical service delivery.
+The MRFF Frontier Health and Medical Research Initiative is a grant opportunity which enables researcher collaborations to explore bold and innovative ideas and/or make discoveries of great potential and global impact, through research relevant to any area of health and medical service delivery.

 The objectives of the Frontier Health and Medical Research initiative are to: